jmreidy/sauce-tunnel/README.md

 - Fix bug in delete tunnel

 ### v2.2.1
+- Add 32bit binary for Linux

+### v2.2.2
-- Fix race condition from delete tunnel changes
+- Fix race condition from delete tunnel fix in 2.2.0